 How to Check Screen Time on iPhone?

-If you haven’t enabled the Screen Time feature, here’s how to do it:
+If you haven’t enabled the Screen Time feature yet, here’s how to do it:

 - First, have your iPhone updated to iOS 13.3 or higher.
 You can check by going to Settings > General > About.
 If version 13.3 is on the list, then you’re good to go.
 If not, then go back to the General page, select Software Update, and install the latest iOS update.

-- Go to the Settings and Enable the Screen Time.
-Read what’s presented to you on screen, then select Continue.
-You will then be asked if the owner is for you or your child.
+- Go to Settings, Screen Time, and enable this feature.
+Read what’s presented to you on the screen, then tap Continue.
+You will then be asked if the update is for you or your child.
 Select the option that applies.

-To check your or your kid’s hours on screen, the Screen Time app can be found in the iPhone settings.
-Upon clicking, the screen will show a daily average count on the top in the form of a graph.
-This graph shows how much time the phone owner had spent online for the day.
+To check your or your kid’s hours spent on the screen, the Screen Time app can be found in the iPhone settings.
+On the main screen, turn on Screen Time, and, you’ll be shown a daily average count at the top of the screen in the form of a graph.
+This graph shows how much time the phone owner spent online on that day.

 How to Limit Screen Time on iPhone?

-In today’s age, a lot of people have become overly dependent on gadgets.
-Hence, in terms of screen time for all sorts of non-essential online activities such as social media, then you may want to tone down on the exposure.
+In today’s world, many people have become overly dependent on their devices.
+Screen time quickly adds up, and we spend on all sorts of non-essential online activities such as social media.

-To do so, you may track your and your children’s digital usage through Screen Time.
+If you want to create a healthier balance, you can track your and your children’s digital usage through Screen Time.
 Here are the steps to limiting Screen Time on iPhone:

 Turn On Downtime

-The Downtown feature is used to set a certain time frame when you should not use your phone.
-This is best enabled during the evening, in times for sleep or work.
-When this feature is enabled, you may only open the apps that you allow.
+The Downtime feature is used to set certain time periods when you won’t use your phone.
+It’s often a good idea to set these times for during the evening when it’s time for sleep and during the hours of work or school.
+When this feature is enabled, only pre-designated apps will open.

 Here is how to create a Downtime on your iPhone:

-- Click on Downtime, then turn the switch on by tapping it.
-You will know that it is enabled when the switch turns green.
+- In Screen Time, tap on Downtime, then turn the toggle on by tapping it.
+You will know that it’s enabled when the switch turns green.

-- If you want certain applications to be allowed even during downtime, scroll through the app list and click on the green plus icon just beside it to make it an Allowed app.
-To remove, click the red button on the left side.
+- If you want certain applications to be allowed even during Downtime, scroll through the app list and click on the green plus icon to make it an Allowed app.
+To remove it, click the red button on the left side.

-- After doing so, you will see a list of app categories on the screen.
-To select, click on the circles on the left of a particular category.
-When finished, click on “Add” in the upper right corner to proceed.
+- Now you will see a list of app categories on the screen.
+To select, click on one of the circles on the left of a particular category.
+When finished, click on Add in the upper right corner to proceed.

 - Next, use the wheel to set a time limit for every app category you’ve added.
-You can go from a few minutes to hours.
+You can choose from a few minutes to hours.

-Instead of making app limits for app categories, you may also set limits for specific apps only.
+Instead of setting app limits for app categories, you may also apply different limits for specific apps only.
 Here are the steps to do so:

-- Scroll down on the Screen Time page until you find the Most Used section.
-Select this, and you should see a list of applications that you used most frequently.
+- Scroll down the Screen Time page until you find the Most Used section.
+Select this, and you should see a list of applications that you use most frequently.

-- Just like how you did in setting time limits with app categories, use the wheel to set the number of minutes or hours you’re allowed to use the app.
+- Use the wheel to set the number of minutes or hours you’re “allowed” to use the app.

 Set A Screen Time Passcode